ishordev1/Programming-practices/SpringBoot/Springboot-concept.md

 - eg: product-> variant-> inventory ------------------Data fetch from product, variant inventory----------
   	- it return one class not ProudctDto not data in varinat & inventory
   	- means child is blank
+- Also in JPA inside query we can't perform any arthematic operation
+-
 -
 - It is use to create advance filter method in springboot.
 ## Why need this?